+'The Experiment' Podcast: What a World War II Survival Story Reveals About Putin's Lies

+The Experiment Podcast: What a World War II Survival Story Reveals About Putin’s Lies

-The Experiment Podcast: One American Family’s Debt to Ukraine
+One Jewish American family’s debt to Ukraine

-The story of one Jewish American family debunks a myth that Putin tells about Ukraine.

 Listen and subscribe: Apple Podcasts | Spotify | Stitcher | Google Podcasts

 As Putin invaded Ukraine last month, the Atlantic writer Franklin Foer found the Russian leader’s justification for violence uncanny.
 Putin referred to the “Nazification” of Ukraine—a distortion of history at best.
 But Franklin was told a similar story his whole life from his grandmother.
-This week, The Experiment tells the story of the Holocaust survivor Ethel Kaplan, and traces Franklin Foer’s own journey—how he once came to believe Putin’s myth, and his journey to the Ukraine to debunk it.
+This week, The Experiment tells the story of the Holocaust survivor Ethel Kaplan, and traces Franklin Foer’s own journey—how he once came to believe Putin’s myth, and his journey to Ukraine to debunk it.

 Further reading: “It’s Not ‘The’ Ukraine,” I Want You to Know We’re Still Here: A Post-Holocaust Memoir.